• Skip to primary navigation

 • Patient Portal

-Blog / Research & New Techniques / Detecting Cervical Cancer using a Common Household Item
+Blog / Women's Health Awareness / Detecting Cervical Cancer using a Common Household Item

 Detecting Cervical Cancer using a Common Household Item

-Remember old stories about how your grandmother or others in prior generations had some special home remedy for dealing with a bug bite or stuffy nose or some other minor ailment?
-These remedies have been around for ages and provide relief without having to see a doctor.
+You’ve probably heard old stories from your grandmother or others in prior generations who had some special home remedy for dealing with a bug bite, stuffy nose, or some other minor ailment.
+These types of remedies have been around for ages, and many claim to provide relief without having to see a doctor.

-If tests come back positive, the malignant (…harmful) cells can be easily removed before they spread any farther.
+If tests come back positive, the malignant (harmful) cells can often be easily removed before they spread any further.

 But in poorer countries, it’s much harder to use the Pap smear test for detecting cervical cancer, which is why the disease remains a deadly threat for women in many areas of the world.
 Getting results back from a lab can take weeks, if one is available at all.

-And to compound the problem, many women live in hard to reach places where it may take weeks to get results back – a very problematic situation if the test results show the patient having precancerous lesions.
+And to compound the problem, many women live in hard-to-reach places where it may take weeks to get results back—a very problematic situation if the test results show the patient has precancerous lesions.

-One method though that’s gaining a lot of popularity in poorer countries involves a very simple, yet effective process using a common household ingredient – vinegar.
-Basically, a nurse will brush the acidic liquid across the cervix, which causes any precancerous cells to turn white.
+Basically, a nurse brushes the acidic liquid across the cervix, which causes any precancerous cells to turn white.
 If any precancerous cells are there, the nurse can freeze them off using a metal probe cooled with carbon dioxide.

-The procedure was developed at Johns Hopkins University in the 1990s and approved by the World Health Organization last year.
+The procedure was developed at Johns Hopkins University in the 1990s and approved by the World Health Organization about two decades later.

-Nurses, doctors and health officials are hoping this technique can do what the Pap smear did for women in industrialized countries and that’s remove cancerous cells before they spread.
-Over 250,000 women die each year from the disease – 85% of which occur in developing countries.
+Nurses, doctors, and health officials are hoping this technique can do what the Pap smear did for women in industrialized countries—and that’s remove cancerous cells before they spread.

 Regardless of this minor negative, the vinegar/cryo approach shows great promise for preventing cervical cancer.
-This easy, low-cost method certainly has the potential to help women in some of the poorest, most remote places on earth.
+This easy, low-cost method certainly has the potential to help women in some of the poorest, most remote places on earth get screened and treated for cervical cancer before the disease becomes fatal.

 Other Articles You Might Like